ariatemplates/hashspace-bootstrap/README.md

 !!!
 Work in progress !!!
 ========================

-Hashspace components for Bootstrap.
+Hashspace components and custom attributes for Bootstrap.

 Already implemented:
  - Carousel
  - Togglable tabs
  - Alert messages
+ - Dropdown

 To be implemented:
  - Modal
- - Dropdown
  - ScrollSpy
  - Tooltips
  - Popovers